MayraSantanaClaudino/exercicios-beecrowd/README.md

-# exercicios-beecrowd
+# ExerciciosBeecrowd

-Resolução de exercicios na linguagem Java e SQL na plataforma Beecrowd
+Beecrowd codes in Java and SQL